Sequinette: Career

 Sequinette later expanded into analog filmmaking working with 16mm and super 8 film, processing film herself in many cases, and hand-painting directly onto the negative.
 She has created several short films, including Queen Down (co-directed with NYC artist Heather Acs), Rack Focus, Cello Screen Test, Lifestyles of the Bitchin' Famous, Good Queen, and Broken: Battle of the Goddesses.
 Her films have screened in New York, San Francisco, and Austin.

-In 2020, Squinette earned an Master of Fine Arts from the San Francisco Art Institute.
+In 2020, Squinette earned a Master of Fine Arts from the San Francisco Art Institute.
 Later that year, her film Good Queen was selected to feature in a video art projection in Times Square as part of San Francisco Art Institute's 150th anniversary celebration.

 Awards and nominations

-In 2008, Sequinette competed in and won Murray Hill's eighth annual Miss Lez Pageant at the Zipper Factory in New York.
+In 2008, Sequinette competed in and won the eighth annual Miss Lez Pageant at the Zipper Factory in Manhattan.
 In 2012, she was crowned Miss Drag Coney Island.